Legislative Assembly of Saint Petersburg: Composition

-The Assembly is a permanent body, and the supreme and only governing body in St Petersburg.
+The Assembly is a permanent body, and the supreme and only governing body in Saint Petersburg.
 It consists of fifty seats and is elected for a five-year term.
 Half of this number run in single-mandate constituencies, while the other half are in a single electoral district, with winners elected in proportion to the number of votes cast.
 The candidates are nominated by electoral associations.

 Structure and governor

-The highest executive body of state power in St Petersburg is the government of St Petersburg, headed by the Governor of St Petersburg, who is the region's highest-ranking official.
-The Governor is elected for five years by Russian citizens who live in St Petersburg permanently.
+The highest executive body of state power in Saint Petersburg is the government of Saint Petersburg, headed by the Governor of Saint Petersburg, who is the region's highest-ranking official.
+The Governor is elected for five years by Russian citizens who live in Saint Petersburg permanently.